camrync23/209DataVis-Proj3/README.md

 # Cause of Death Visualization

-This visualization addresses the question, **"How have causes of death evolved over time across the United States?"** The dataset includes the year of death, type and cause of death, state, number of deaths, and the age-adjusted death rate.
-Using D3.js, we created an interactive line graph to allow users to explore trends in causes of death across states and over time.
+This visualization explores the question, *"How have causes of death evolved over time across the United States?"* The dataset includes the year, cause of death, state, number of deaths, and the age-adjusted death rate.
+Using D3.js, we created an interactive line graph that enables users to examine trends in causes of death across states and over time.

 ## Project Overview

+Our objective was to design an interactive graphic addressing a compelling question using a dataset of our choice.
+We selected data from the U.S. Department of Health and Human Services, which tracks death rates across the U.S. based on resident death certificates.
+The dataset includes cause-of-death information along with demographic breakdowns by state and year.

-The goal of this project was to visualize how causes of death have changed across U.S. states over a specific period.
-We initially experimented with different design ideas, including a choropleth map, but eventually decided that a line graph was the best fit for showing changes over time.
-The final visualization allows users to filter data by cause of death, state, and time range, providing a clear view of trends in mortality.
+After selecting our dataset, we explored various designs, including stacked bar charts and a choropleth map, but ultimately chose a line graph as the best fit for visualizing changes over time.
+The final visualization allows users to filter data by cause of death, state, and time range, providing a clear view of mortality trends.

 ## Rationale for Design Decisions

-At the outset, we considered various design ideas, such as a choropleth map to display the geographic distribution of deaths by state.
-However, we encountered challenges in integrating interactive features like filters with the map, limiting our ability to analyze trends over time.
-Given our primary goal of visualizing changes in causes of death over multiple years, we determined that a line graph would be the most effective approach, allowing users to see trends clearly.
+While considering design options, we initially experimented with a choropleth map to display the geographic distribution of deaths by state.
+However, we encountered challenges in adding interactive features, such as filters, which limited the map’s effectiveness in analyzing trends over time.
+Given our goal of visualizing changes in causes of death over multiple years, we determined that a line graph would be the most effective approach, allowing users to clearly observe trends.

-For visual encodings, we used color and line thickness to distinguish between states, making it easier to identify individual trends without overwhelming the viewer.
-We chose dropdowns and checkboxes as interaction techniques for their intuitive nature, allowing users to easily select specific states and causes of death to compare.
+For visual encoding, we used color to distinguish between states, making it easier for viewers to identify individual trends.
+The filters enable users to explore various causes of death across different states.
+Users can filter by cause of death, choose between age-adjusted death rate and number of deaths, and select a time range using drop-down menus.
+A state selection filter allows users to compare multiple states, with each state’s color-coded legend appearing in the “State Legend” column on the right for easy reference.
+We chose drop-downs and checkboxes as interaction techniques for their intuitive design, allowing users to easily select specific states and causes of death.
+When at least one state is selected, tooltips appear upon hovering over a data point, providing the year, metric value, and state for enhanced context.

-## Alternatives Considered and Ultimate Choices

-Initially, we considered a choropleth map but moved to line graphs to enhance time trend analysis.
-Within the line graph approach, we tried displaying all states simultaneously, but it was too visually overwhelming.
-This led us to add filters, beginning with a single-state filter and later expanding to a multi-state filter for better cross-state comparison.

-For selecting the time range, we initially wanted a slider to adjust the date range but ultimately used dropdown menus due to challenges in implementing a slider in D3.js.
-Dropdowns provided a simple way to control the time range while maintaining functionality.

 ## Development Process

-Our development process started with formulating our research question, which guided our selection of visualization features and filters.
-Initially, we experimented with various plotting libraries, including Plotly and Altair, before transitioning to D3.js for its flexibility.
-Adapting code from other libraries to D3.js was challenging due to differences in library structures.
+Our development process began with formulating our research question, which guided our choice of visualization features and filters.
+Once we settled on the line graph approach, we initially displayed all states simultaneously, but this approach was visually overwhelming.
+To improve clarity, we introduced filters, beginning with a single-state filter and later expanding to multi-state selection to support cross-state comparisons.

+For selecting the time range, we initially aimed to use a slider but switched to drop-down menus due to implementation challenges in D3.js.
+Drop-downs allowed us to control the time range while maintaining usability.

+For the state selection, we initially used a single-column drop-down checkbox, but this layout made it cumbersome to scroll through states.
+To enhance ease of use, we switched to a four-column layout.

+After creating the visualization, we added a brief explanation of the age-adjusted death metric and usage tips below the graphic to improve user understanding.

-### Work Distribution
+## Work Distribution

-This project was a collaborative effort between two group members:
+This project was a collaborative effort between two team members:

-- **Camryn** initial design, addition of filters, and enhancing CSS for visual appeal.
+- **Camryn** focused on initial design, filter additions, and CSS enhancements for visual appeal.
-- **Allison** initial design, addition of filters, and the write-up.
+- **Allison** contributed to the initial design, filter additions, and project write-up.

-Each member spent about two hours exploring visualization options before settling on a direction.
-The total development time is estimated to be around 20 hours, with the most time-consuming tasks involving converting code to D3.js and implementing the year filter.
+Each team member spent approximately two hours exploring visualization options before deciding on a direction.
+After finalizing the design, each member invested an additional four hours refining the filters, tool layout, and debugging the code.
+The total development time was around 12 hours, with the most time-intensive tasks involving D3.js setup for multi-filter handling and debugging.

-This project provided valuable insights into D3.js and effective ways to create interactive visualizations, ultimately leading to a tool that allows users to explore how causes of death have changed over time across the U.S.

-## Challenges and Insights

-The most significant challenges were adapting code from other libraries to D3.js and implementing the time filter.
-Initially, we wanted a toggle slider for selecting the time range, but we encountered difficulties achieving this in D3.js and opted for dropdown selectors.
-These challenges ultimately helped us better understand D3.js and enhance our technical skills in data visualization.

 ---